SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/01-setting-up-migration.md

 Done!
 ```

-You should have a migration directory with structure like below.
+You should have a migration directory with a structure like below.

 ```
 migration